PeterZs/HoloLensDistanceARData/README.md

 # HoloLensDistanceARData

-This repository contains the data and analysis scripts for Experiment 1.
+This repository contains the data and analysis scripts for the two perceptual experiments reported in

+Using an Augmented Reality Device as a Distance-Based Vision Aid – Promise and Limitations.
+M. Kinateder, J. Gualtieri, M.J.
+Dunn, W. Jarosz, X. Yang and E.A.
+Cooper Optometry & Vision Science

 ## 1. Data files